giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## [281] 2320 2325 2330 2335 2340 2345 2350 2355
 ```

-When the identifier reaches 55, the next integer is 100.
-When reaches 155 the next is 200.
-And so on.
+When the identifier reaches 55, the next integer is 100, when it reaches 155 the next is 200, and so on.
 There are not tens above 55.
 After ten 55, it goes to the next hundred, or thousand number.
 This is because the identifier is playing like a timer, measuring the 5-minute intervals into an hour.
 When the timer reaches 55 minutes, the next time is not 60 minutes, but 1 hour and 0 minutes, expressed like 100.
 It is the same for 155 (1 hour and 55 minutes): the next time is 200 (2 hours and 0 minutes).

 The identifier allows to know the hour and minute where the interval was collected.
 So, 0 stand for 00:00:00, 450 stand for 04:50:00, 1430 stand for 14:30:00, and so on.

-## What is mean total number of steps taken per day?
+## What is the mean total number of steps taken per day?

-First we will calculate the total steps taken each day, and we will save on a data frame.
+First, we will calculate the total steps taken each day, which we will save on a data frame.

 ```r
 stepsbyday <- setNames(aggregate(steps~date, dfsteps, sum), c("day", "total.steps"))
 ```

-Now, lets to make the histogram, choosing the Freedman-Diaconis rule to set the bin-width, one of options of the argument `breaks` on `hist` function.
+Now, lets build the histogram, choosing the Freedman-Diaconis rule to set the bin-width, one of options of the argument `breaks` on `hist` function.

 ```r